 It’s also a great idea to use styling products that protect against potential threats.
-For example, aloe vera is able to absorb harmful UV rays, so creams and gels that contain a high aloe concentration (like our Styling Cream and Defining Gel) will protect against harmful sun rays.
+For example, aloe vera can absorb harmful UV rays, so creams and gels that contain a high aloe concentration (like our Styling Cream and Defining Gel) will protect against harmful sun rays.
 Similarly, green tea extract (found in all of our products) defends against UV rays and air pollutants.

 Lack of Blood Flow to Hair Follicles

 Since blood delivers nutrients throughout the body, inadequate blood flow to the scalp leads to malnourished hair follicles.
 In turn, the hair follicles don’t have enough resources to produce strong, healthy hair, leading to slow growth and thin strands.

 Natural hair loss becomes more apparent when your hair’s growth begins to slow.
 It can also become more severe, and any hair that does regrow may appear dull.

 Unfortunately, age is one of the biggest causes of inadequate blood supply for hair follicles.

 As men get older, their hair follicles begin to shrink.
 This leads to less blood flowing towards the scalp, which encourages follicles to shrink again.
 Regardless of age or gender, poor scalp health can result in less blood flow to hair follicles.